 This is why 63% of realtors recommend repainting your home’s interior, the National Association of Realtor’s 2021 Profile of Home Staging says.
 And you don’t have to break the bank to do it.

 2. Spruce up the rooms that matter most to buyers

 Imagine yourself walking into an open house.
 What rooms are you immediately drawn to?
 For many of us, it’s the kitchen and the bathrooms.
 These can be major dealbreakers — or the reason you’re drawn to a home.

 A major, or even midrange, renovation can add a lot of value to your home, but that requires thousands and thousands of dollars.
 Smaller projects can make a big impact, too.

 Start with cutting out the clutter.
 A clean space shows so much better than one packed with junk.
 No one likes to imagine they, too, will have a messy space if they buy your home.

 If your spaces are dingy, invest in the services of a cleaning professional for a few hours.
 These pros know tricks of the trade to make your most-used rooms look less lived in.
 Add a plant for some green, make sure your lighting is on point and you’re already closer to impressing potential buyers.

 3. Get smart

 Buyers expect more than ever, even in this market, and a smart home is a potential advantage over the other listings nearby.
 These upgrades can be affordable, too, if you know where to get the most bang for your buck.

-We put together five tech upgrades that are worth it if you’re upgrading.
+We put together five tech upgrades worth it if you’re upgrading.
 Tap or click here to browse the list.